playfulprogramming/playfulprogramming/content/blog/new-post-mutable-vs-immutable/index.md

 What this means is that threads can access a data structure without producing unexpected results.

-Take this example from [Statics &amp; Thread Safety: Part I](https://odetocode.com/Articles/313.aspx) for instance: Say I've got a shopping cart with 10 items at my local shop.
+Take this example from [Statics & Thread Safety: Part I](https://odetocode.com/Articles/313.aspx) for instance: Say I've got a shopping cart with 10 items at my local shop.
 I go to checkout and the clerk grabs each item and puts it through the register and then computes my cost.
 Without human error, we would expect the correct total to be shown.

 Now imagine if we had 5 checkout lanes, each one with one clerk, but only 1 shared register.
 If multiple clerks are putting in items through the register at the same time, no one would get their correct total.